woctezuma/steam-DINOv2/README.md

 > - for on-the-fly matching, images are resized with [`transforms.InterpolationMode.BICUBIC`][dinov2-bicubic-interpolation],
 > - for pre-computed matches, images were resized by [`img2dataset`][img2dataset-downscale-interpolation] with [`cv2.INTER_AREA`][opencv-interpolation-flags], as suggested [in the doc][opencv-resize] of OpenCV for downscale interpolation.

+## Results

+For each game in the top 100 most played games in the past 2 weeks, find the 10 most similar games with:
+- [ViT-S/14 distilled][wiki-results-ViTS],
+- [ViT-B/14 distilled][wiki-results-ViTB],
+- [ViT-L/14 distilled][wiki-results-ViTL].

+> **Note**
+> The linked pages contain a lot of images and might be slow to load depending on your Internet bandwidth.

 ## References

 -   A [feature extractor][feature-extractor] for Github repositories which include a `hubconf.py` file.